3.3 Parallel batch jobs

 #!/bin/bash -l ### ### parallel job script example ### ## name of your job #SBATCH -J my_jobname ## system error message output file #SBATCH -e my_output_err_%j ## system message output file #SBATCH -o my_output_%j ## a per-process (soft) memory limit ## limit is specified in MB ## example: 1 GB is 1000 #SBATCH --mem-per-cpu=1000 ## how long a job takes, wallclock time hh:mm:ss #SBATCH -t 11:01:00 ##the number of processes (number of cores) #SBATCH -n 24 ##parallel queue #SBATCH -p parallel ## run my MPI executable srun ./my_mpi_program

 In case of MPI jobs, all the cores that the job uses must be either Sandy Bridge or Haswell.
-By default parallel batch jobs in Taito use Sandy Bridge or Haswell nodes.
-Thus, if you want to use Haswell processors for parallel computing, you must add #SBATCH --constraint=hsw to your batch script.
+See the section 'Choosing between Sandy Bridge and Haswell nodes' below for details.

 3.3.3 Interactive MPI-parallel jobs